Returning to Japan, hedge funds bet this time is different

 LONDON/HONG KONG (Reuters) - Japan, a frustration for the world’s sharpest hedge fund minds for more than a decade, is proving one of the industry’s biggest winners this year.

-Big names from New York to London have made billions betting that “Abenomics” - the monetary stimulus programme launched under Prime Minister Shinzo Abe - would send the yen sliding and stocks surging.
+Big names from New York to London have made billions betting that “Abenomics” - the monetary stimulus program launched under Prime Minister Shinzo Abe - would send the yen sliding and stocks surging.

 And funds dedicated to Japanese markets have performed better than others - their percentage return on investments is more than triple the overall hedge fund average this year, according to data from Hedge Fund Research.